{Shikoku Hachijūhachikasho Meguri}

 Schools

 I read about this option in Craig McLachlan's book, Tales of a Summer Henro, but no one else i have talked to has ever mentioned it.
-Since most schools have a fence around them, there are safe places to sleep, but, in my opinion, so is most everywhere else on Shikoku.
-I don't think you'll find vending machines or benches here, but you'll find plenty of room to lay out a sleeping bag and tent.
+Since most schools have a fence around them, they are safe places to sleep, but, in my opinion, so is most everywhere else on Shikoku.
+You most likely won't find vending machines or benches here, but you'll find plenty of room to lay out a sleeping bag and tent.

 Shrines and Temples